Below you will find a collection of questions frequently asked by members of the press that you may find helpful.

 How is Publishers Clearing House structured?
 Publishers Clearing House is a privately held business organization.
 Originally founded by the Mertz family in 1953, the company is currently owned by members of the family and by a number of charitable trusts established by the family.
 Currently, over 40% of the company’s profits go to trusts for the benefit of charities.

 Who makes up the leadership team at Publishers Clearing House?
-The leadership team at Publishers Clearing House is a talented and dedicated group of experienced executives, led by Andrew Goldberg, President and CEO.
-The company has a Board of Directors, made up of highly qualified, independent members and chaired by Robin B. Smith, Chairman of the Board and former President and CEO of Publishers Clearing House.
+The leadership team at Publishers Clearing House is a talented and dedicated group of experienced executives, led by Andrew Goldberg, President, CEO and Chairman.

 How has PCH migrated itself to the online world?
 PCH offers many of the same sweepstakes opportunities and value-packed deals online, as it does through the mail, plus much more!
 With a network of robust and highly entertaining online properties, PCH attracts a diverse group of individuals who visit our websites to test their skills, have fun, get terrific deals and enter for a chance to win big.
 From free online games and PCH lotto cards, to instant win and super cash prizes, PCH Online brings contagious fun to winning.
 Folks from all across the country come together to form this energetic online community where the fun and excitement is all about playing and winning!